imbs-hl/RF-hyperparameters-and-variable-selection/README.md

 ## Normal mode

 The normal mode reproduces the results of the manuscript.
 We recommend running the code on a high-performance computer (HPC) in normal mode.
-In our case, simulations are parallelized using the R package ```batchtools``` version 0.9.15 and with a SLURM cluster scheduler.
-We share our ```batchtools```'s configuration files to be potentially used and configured to fit the user's computational platform.
+In our case,  we used a SLURM cluster scheduler.

 ### init-global.R
 - Ensure the required R packages are installed.